caraya/personal-blog/content/blog/building-an-ai-powered-digital-object-repository.md

 mermaid: true
 ---

-I collect a lot of digital content &mdash; articles, papers, code snippets, videos &mdash; from various sources online.
-Over time, I found it increasingly difficult to organize this information.
-To solve this problem, I decided to build a Digital Object Repository.
-A place where I can store, organize and interact with my digital content.
+Like many developers, I hoard digital content—articles, papers, code snippets, and videos.
+Over time, organization became a significant friction point.
+My solution was to build a Digital Object Repository: a centralized system to store, organize, and interact with this data.

-As AI became more capable, I chose to leverage it to enhance functionality.
-Using OpenAI APIs, I implemented features like content summarization, semantic search, and an interactive Q&A system that allows me to ask questions about my stored content.
+Rather than building a static archive, I leveraged the OpenAI API to enhance the repository with active features: content summarization, semantic search, and an interactive Q&A system.

-This post outlines the Digital Object Repository development process.
-It details the major phases of development, architectural decisions, and the implementation of key features.
+This post details the architectural decisions, technical constraints, and implementation strategies used to build this full-stack application.

 ## Phase 1: Project Scaffolding & Core Backend

-The project began with the goal of creating a containerized, multi-service application.
-The initial focus was on establishing a robust backend capable of ingesting content, processing it, and storing it for retrieval.
+The project required a containerized, multi-service architecture to manage the complexity of vector storage and application logic.
+The initial focus was establishing a robust backend for content ingestion and retrieval.

 ### High-Level Architecture

-The architecture was designed to be modular, with separate services for the frontend, backend, and database, all orchestrated by Docker Compose.
+I designed the system using Docker Compose to orchestrate three distinct services: a React frontend, a Fastify backend, and a PostgreSQL database equipped with pgvector.

 ```mermaid
 graph TD